Skip to content

 Third, Get Busy Transforming Ingredients

-Eat them straight.
 Sure, you could serve strawberries on a plate.
 Orrrrrrrrr, you could tell a story whilst serving them.
 Have Mr. and Mrs. Strawberry talk to each other, and make it a silly conversation for younger children.
 Sometimes, just having your child interact with raw fruits and veg is enough.
+Search online for food play activities if you think this is something your child might enjoy.

 No matter how you choose to go about things, I’ll leave you with one parting piece of advice.
 Never force (or bribe) a child to try a new food, not even one bite or one lick.
 This can backfire on you in the long run.